 How do I know if a car seat has passed government standards?

 It’s important to know that all car seat manufacturers in the U.S. are required to meet the same performance standards issued by the National Highway Traffic Safety Administration.
-Car seat regulations ensure that all children will receive appropriate protection, no matter what brand or style of car seat parents and caretakers choose.
+Car seat regulations ensure that all children will receive appropriate protection, no matter what brand or style of car seat caregivers choose.
 Some seats may be more expensive than others based on fabric, padding or other bells and whistles, but that doesn’t necessarily mean they are safer.

 Is it best for children in the back seat to be seated in the middle or behind the passenger?